Suth272/milestone-project-heritage-housing-issues/README.md

 * 1 - The client is interested in discovering how the house attributes correlate with the sale price.
 Therefore, the client expects data visualisations of the correlated variables against the sale price to show that.
 * 2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.

-## Hypothesis and how to validate?

-* List here your project hypothesis(es) and how you envision validating it (them).

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks